 - Measure the battery float charging current

-- If a generator is part of the building’s emergency-power system and feeds the UPS, it should be tested monthly
+- If a generator is part of the building’s emergency-power system and feeds the UPS, test it

 On a quarterly basis, it is important for a qualified service technician to:

-- Visually inspect equipment for loose connections, burned insulation or any other signs of wear
+- Look for loose wires, burned insulation or additional signs of damage

 - Measure the voltage of each cell or battery block